yaypm/davis-server/README.md

 ####Slack Setup [More...](https://github.com/ruxit/davis-server/blob/master/setup/slack.md)
 ---

 DAVIS isn't just voice.
 It's an Ecosytem.
-Follow the steps below to integrate DAVIS with your **#SLACK** account.
-We packed alot of cool features into our Slack configuration, but if you don't have an account set the **enabled** field to *false*.
+Follow the steps below to integrate DAVIS with your **#Slack** account.
+We packed alot of cool features into our Slack configuration, but if you don't have an account, set the **enabled** field to *false*.
 Once configured use a @davis to bring Dynatrace Platform intelligence to your preferred channel.
 Click [here](https://github.com/ruxit/davis-server/blob/master/setup/slack.md) for futher instructions.

 ````javascript
 slack: {